kamranahmedse/developer-roadmap/src/data/guides/backend-developer-tools.md

 authorId: fernando
 excludedBySlug: '/backend/developer-tools'
 seo:
-  title: '8 In-Demand Backend Developer Skills to Master'
+  title: '25 Essential Backend Development Tools for 2024'
   description: 'Elevate your coding with backend developer tools that bring efficiency, scalability, and innovation to your projects.
 Improve your development process today!'
 isNew: true
 type: 'textual'